localstack/docs/content/en/user-guide/aws/pipes/index.md

 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_pipes/), which provides information on the extent of Pipe's integration with LocalStack.

 {{< alert title="Note" color="info" >}}
-The implementation of EventBridge Pipes is currently in **Alpha** stage and under active development.
+The implementation of EventBridge Pipes is currently in **preview** stage and under active development.
 If you would like support for more APIs or report bugs, please make an issue on [GitHub](https://github.com/localstack/localstack/issues/new/choose).
 {{< /alert >}}

 ## Getting started